MS-RNN: A Flexible Multi-Scale Framework for Spatiotemporal Predictive Learning: MS-RNN

 \subsubsection{Struture Unification}

-The unified RNN framework is shown in Fig.~\ref{fig::rnn}, and different RNN models are compatible with this framework.
-Part of the tensors and propagation paths are optional, depending on the basic model used.
+The unified RNN framework is shown in Fig.~\ref{fig:ms-rnn::rnn}, and different RNN models are compatible with this framework.
+Depending on the underlying model used, some tensors and propagation paths are optional.
 Specifically, in the vertical direction, the hidden state $H_t^l$ of time $t$ and layer $l$ propagates along the stacked ConvLSTM layers for predicting the frame at the next moment; in the horizontal direction, $H_t^l$ and the cell state $C_t^l$ convey the memory of ConvLSTM of the previous moment.
-TrajGRU~\cite{shi2017deep} brings optical flow into the hidden state, in which the recurrent connections are dynamically determined.
+TrajGRU~\cite{shi2017deep} combines optical flow and ConvGRU~\cite{shi2017deep} to dynamically model changes in pixels over time.
 Compared with ConvLSTM, it has only one memory $H_t^l$ propagating along the horizontal direction.
-Compared with ConvLSTM, PredRNN~\cite{wang2017predrnn} introduces an additional spatiotemporal memory cell $M_t^l$ that propagates across zigzag directions.
-PredRNN++~\cite{wang2018predrnn++} reorganizes the memories of PredRNN and adds a Gradient Highway Unit (GHU) between the first layer and the second layer, which we fuse with the second layer as one layer.
+Compared with ConvLSTM, PredRNN~\cite{wang2017predrnn} designs a new spatiotemporal memory cell $M_t^l$ that propagates along the vertical and horizontal direction with a zigzag trajectory.
+PredRNN++~\cite{wang2018predrnn++} rearranges the formulation of PredRNN and adds a gradient highway unit (GHU) between the first layer and the second layer, which we fuse with the second layer as one layer.
 Hence, the second layer of PredRNN++ has an additional memory $Z_t^l$ flowing along the horizontal direction.
-Compared with PredRNN, MIM~\cite{wang2019memory} introduces two memory cells ($N_t^l$ and $S_t^l$) propagated in the horizontal direction to process non-stationary and stationary information, and a diagonal propagation path is added for differential $H_{t}^{l-1}$ and $H_{t-1}^{l-1}$.
-MotionRNN~\cite{wu2021motionrnn} inserts the MotionGRU between the layers of MIM.
+Compared with PredRNN, MIM~\cite{wang2019memory} decouples stationary and non-stationary information at the expense of adding a stationary memory cell ($S_t^l$) and a non-stationary memory cell ($N_t^l$), both of which propagate along the horizontal direction, and a diagonal propagation path is added for differential $H_{t}^{l-1}$ and $H_{t-1}^{l-1}$.
+MotionRNN~\cite{wu2021motionrnn} invents MotionGRU to decouple short-term and long-term motion and embed it between MIM layers.
 For MotionGRU, we fuse it with the upper MIM layer into one layer.
-Hence, Compared with MIM, MotionRNN adds two memories (transient memory $F_t^l$ and motion memory $D_t^l$) that propagate horizontally in each layer.
-PredRNN-V2~\cite{wang2022predrnn} decouples the cell state $C_t^l$ and the spatiotemporal memory cell $M_t^l$ of PredRNN, and introduces the reverse scheduled sampling strategy.
-Its tensors and propagation paths are the same as PredRNN.
-PrecipLSTM~\cite{ma2022preciplstm} adds meteorological spatial memory $MS_t^l$ and meteorological temporal memory $MT_t^l$ on the basis of PredRNN, both of which propagate along the horizontal direction.
+Hence, Compared with MIM, MotionRNN adds two memories (transient memory $F_t^l$ and trend memory $D_t^l$) that propagate horizontally in each layer.
+PredRNN-V2~\cite{wang2022predrnn} extends PredRNN in two aspects: It proposes the reverse scheduled sampling strategy inspired by scheduled sampling~\cite{bengio2015scheduled}; It disentangles the twisted memories cell state $C_t^l$ and spatiotemporal memory cell $M_t^l$.
+It's tensors and propagation paths are the same as PredRNN.
+Inspired by the first law of geography, PrecipLSTM~\cite{ma2022preciplstm} adds two memories $\mathrm{MS}_t^l$ and $\mathrm{MT}_t^l$ based on PredRNN to capture meteorological spatial and temporal changes respectively, both of which propagate along the horizontal direction.